4A-50/OSVU/CONTRIBUTING.md

 # Contributing To OSVU
 Thanks for having a look on how to contribute.
-This definitely not a solo project and any help I can get is more than appreciated.
+This is definitely not a solo project and any help I can get is more than appreciated.

 If u have an idea of something that should be added, check the [roadmap](https://app.gitkraken.com/glo/board/XeTm5ecC6AAPsU5b "RoadMap") first just to make sure it’s not either already in development or planned.

 # How To Contribute
 ## Testing
 The best way to test OSVU is to just play it.
 Just download a copy of the files and play!
-Keep us in the loop is u find any bugs by submitting an issue (just check its not already one).
+Keep us in the loop if u find any bugs by submitting an issue (just check it's not already one).

 ## Reporting Bugs
-Obviously check that this bug isn’t already know and if it isn’t then good news, you get to submit a bug report!
+Obviously check that this bug isn’t already known and if it isn’t then good news, you get to submit a bug report!

 ### How To Submit A Good Bug Report: